ramiropolla/ffglitch.org/documentation_quickjs_mv2darray.md

 The arguments passed to the methods above should first start with a source of motion vectors, and then an optional mask.

-The source of motion vectors should be either an `MV2DArray` (of the same length as the array), `null` (only for the `assign` operation), an `MV` constant, an `MV` object, or an `MVRef` object, or a motion vector specified in terms of its horizontal and vertical components.
+The source of motion vectors should be either an `MV2DArray` (of the same width/height as the 2-dimensional array), an `MVArray` (of the same length as the 2-dimensional array's width), `null` (only for the `assign` operation), an `MV` constant, an `MV` object, or an `MVRef` object, or a motion vector specified in terms of its horizontal and vertical components.

-The `mv2dmask` argument is optional, and it must be of type `MV2DMask`.
+The `mask` argument is optional, and it should be either an `MV2DMask` (of the same width/height as the 2-dimensional array), or an `MVMask` (of the same length as the 2-dimensional array's width).
 If a mask is supplied, the operation is only applied to the motion vectors selected by the mask.

-The operations do exactly what the names mean. `add()` will add the argument to the motion vector array, `sub()` will subtract, `mul()` will multiply, `div()` will divide (rounding to nearest), and `assign()` will assign (just copy).
+The operations do exactly what the names mean. `add()` will add the argument to the 2-dimensional motion vector array, `sub()` will subtract, `mul()` will multiply, `div()` will divide (rounding to nearest integer), and `assign()` will assign (just copy).

-If the motion vector source is a single motion vector, that motion vector will be applied to the entire array.
-If the motion vector source is an `MV2DArray`, each element in the `MV2DArray` will be applied to the corresponding element of the array.
+If the motion vector source is a single motion vector, that motion vector will be applied to the entire 2-dimensional array.
+If the motion vector source is an `MV2DArray`, each element in the `MV2DArray` will be applied to the corresponding element of the 2-dimensional array.
+If the motion vector source is an `MVArray`, each element in the `MVArray` will be applied to the corresponding element of each row of the 2-dimensional array.

-There are also similar methods that operate only on the horizontal or vertical elements of the motion vector array.
+There are also similar methods that operate only on the horizontal or vertical elements of the 2-dimensional motion vector array.
 These methods have either `_h` (horizontal) or `_v` (vertical) appended to the names.
 These methods also take a mandatory source of motion vectors as argument, and then an optional mask.
 They can also take only one argument (the `horizontal` or `vertical` element) as motion vector